ankiano/resource-naming-guide/docs/source/index.rst

 may be unclear to non-professionals or newcomers

-Ambiguous Names
+Unclear names
 ===========

-Names that fail to reflect the essence of a resource or object can impede understanding, usage, and lead to errors or delays in work.
+Names that don't show what something is can make it hard to use and cause mistakes or slow work down.

 ``temp``
   This name might be used for temporary variables in code, tables, or directories, but it doesn't provide information about what exactly is stored in this variable or what it's used for.